PranavSriram18/genai_foundations/docs/series/moe.md

 ## 9. Reflections
 I started this article intending to write a short note on a few key ideas related to scaling fine-grained sparsity.
-As I dove into the DV3 and K2 papers, the level of detail and innovation was quite striking - several pages later, it still feels like I've barely scratched the surface!
+As I dove into the DV3 and K2 papers, the level of detail and innovation was quite striking; several pages later, it still feels like I've barely scratched the surface!
 I even had to defer some topics originally intended for this piece to a separate Part 2.

 I was particularly struck by the extent of model-infra codesign.
 I've long felt the